Charlie Hewitt (rugby union)

-Charlie Hewitt (born 6 February 1995) is an English rugby union player, currently playing for Rugby United New York (RUNY) of Major League Rugby (MLR).
+Charlie Hewitt (born 6 February 1995) is an English rugby union player, currently playing for Rugby New York (Ironworkers) of Major League Rugby (MLR).
 His preferred position is lock.

 Professional career

 Hewitt signed for Major League Rugby side Rugby United New York ahead of the 2020 Major League Rugby season, and re-signed ahead of the 2021 Major League Rugby season.

 He had previously played for Worcester Warriors and London Scottish, having come from the Worcester academy.

 He also represented Houston SaberCats in the 2018 Major League Rugby season and is American qualified.